This guide will walk you through how to use a single Splash page to host a hybrid event and cater to guests attending IRL (in real life) or online.

 - Next, we recommend you use the CDC’s COVID-19 screening template to create a set of questions that can help ensure a safe event for those attending in-person.

 - To only display these questions for guests who respond “In-person,” click the advanced logic icon within each question.

 - Select Add Condition then select the “Will you be attending?” question, the equals logic, then the “In-person” response.

-3. Setting up the Virtual Event Page
+3. Setting up the virtual experience

 4. Customizing the confirmation messages